Frequently Asked Questions: Travel Insurance

 I saw the cost of insurance on my invoice.
 Does this mean I am covered under your insurance policy?

 No. You must purchase the insurance in order to be covered under the policy.
-On your invoice, you are ONLY being quoted the cost for insurance, based on your tour package.
+On your invoice, you are ONLY being quoted the cost for insurance, based on your trip package.

 I purchased insurance with my deposit.
 Can I later add extra coverage for airfare, extensions and extra hotel nights to my policy?